ChloeScholent/ARIA_Signal/README.md

 The `code` and `notebooks` folders contain several python code which helped build the extraction and classification pipeline

-The `final_project` folder contains the final extraction and classification pipeline as well as 2 npz files which contain the data to use.
+The `final_project` folder contains the final extraction and classification pipeline.
+A npz file needs to be added in the folder by running `code/create_dataset_npz.py`.